haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-protein-basic/index.md

 set all_states, on<br>
 </a>

-You should now be seing the 30 conformers present in this NMR structure.
+You should now be seeing the 30 conformers present in this NMR structure.
-It may appear that conformation is fairly conserved between the models, so let us look at the side chains of the active residues:
+It may appear that conformations are fairly conserved across all 30 models, but let us look at the side chains of the active residues:
 <a class="prompt prompt-pymol">
 show lines, hpr_active<br>
 </a>